Blue pill or the red pill?

 - In traffic, especially in cities, they drive like mad men

-My suspicion that Iran is safe to travel and that people are probably very friendly was confirmed pretty fast.
+My suspicion that Iran was safe to travel and that people were probably very friendly was confirmed at day 1.
 To give you an idea there was a part where we couldn’t cycle more than 3 km an hour because we were constantly invited for food, tea and selfies.

-Rick took the opportunity to cycle with me for a while.
+Let’s stick to cycling.
+Did I mention I was cycling with Rick Forest?
+I make it possible for people to cycle with me and Rick took the opportunity.
 For his own development, as a holiday, and to raise money for a social project.
-As a result we cycled over € 5000 to 2 social projects.
-That has made Rick proud but also me.
+As a result we raised € 6800 for 2 social projects.
+That has made both of us proud.

-Now, if you really want to do something you just do it.
-Basically it’s that simple.
-Now as for Rick, he too is superbusy with a job as a manager and a family but he took care of it and spent 4 weeks cycling through Iran.
-Now he knows the country a lot better, helped 2 social projects and has had an unforgetable experience.
+Rick is a busy guy with a job as a manager and a family but he took care of things and spent 4 weeks cycling through Iran.
+In addition we helped 2 social projects and had an unforgettable experience.
 Those are the likes that really matter.
 How was it to cycle together?
 Obviously, Rick is a pain in the ass (or is it me I’m talking about now) but we were cruising and it was awesome.

 But let’s think in possibilities here.
 Change is possible.
 In Iran and everywhere else.
 We just have to do it ourselves.
-Maybe we should first start by collectively waking up and take it from there.
+Maybe we have to start with ourselves, start by collectively waking up.